Kristianwhittick/blend-pdf/docs/git_flow.md

 - **GitHub Actions checks out code at the tag commit, not latest main**
 - **If CHANGELOG.md entry is missing at tag commit, release will show generic message**
 - **If constants.go version is wrong at tag commit, build artifacts will show incorrect version**
-- **GitHub Actions checks out code at the tag commit, not latest main**
-- **If CHANGELOG.md entry is missing at tag commit, release will show generic message**

 3. **Automated GitHub Actions**
    - GitHub Actions automatically triggers on tag push